terrycojones/daudin/README.md

 1 tes
 ```

-As above, the `||` is needed in order to provide an empty command (the
+Just to repeat: the `||` provides an empty command (the zero-length string
-zero-length string between the pipe symbols) to terminate the Python `for`
+between the pipe symbols) to terminate the Python `for` block.
+The space
-block.
-The space between the pipe symbol is optional.
+between the two pipe symbols is optional.

 ### Undo in a pipeline